 Federal Direct Loan Program (FDLP)

-Student Loan Borrowers must complete a Master Promissory Note, an Entrance Loan Counseling session with each loan and an Exit Loan Counseling session upon graduation or withdrawal.
+Student Loan Borrowers must complete a Master Promissory Note, an Entrance Loan Counseling session, an Annual Student Loan Acknowledgment, and an Exit Loan Counseling session upon graduation or withdrawal.
 Repayment begins six (6) months after a student leaves school because of graduation, other reasons, or drops below half-time level.
 All loan applicants must have completed a FAFSA and may not have defaulted on prior loans or have excessive existing student loan debt.
 Students may not borrow more than the cost of their education minus expected family contribution (EFC) and other financial aid awarded them.
 The Financial Aid office must approve all federal loans and reserves the right to refuse loan applications due to academic deficiency or evidence that a student may have difficulty managing loan debt.

-For additional information on the Direct Student Loan Program, please go the following website: https://studentloans.gov:
+For additional information on the Direct Student Loan Program, please click on the following links:

 - General Direct Loan Information